Child Death Processes

 Child Death Overview Panels were established in 2008 in order to meet the statutory requirements which can be found in:

-Since 2019 Sheffield CDOP entered into a formal collaboration with neighbouring authorities of Barnsley, Doncaster and Rotherham to share anonymised data and consider action that would be taken on a regional basis.
-These arrangements can be viewed here:
+Since 2019 Sheffield CDOP entered into a formal collaboration with neighbouring authorities of Barnsley, Doncaster and Rotherham to share anonymised data and consider action that would be taken on a regional basis:

 The process of reviewing all children’s deaths is grounded in deep respect for the rights of children and their families, with the intention of improving the health and safety of children and preventing future child deaths, and to improve the experience of families, as well as professionals after the death of a child.